University of the Philippines: Academics

 The University of the Philippines System offers 246 undergraduate degree programs and 362 graduate degree programs, more than any other university in the country.

 The campus in Diliman offers the largest number of degree programs, and other campuses are known to lead and specialize in specific programs.
 The university has 57 degree-granting units throughout the system, which may be a college, school or institute that offers an undergraduate or a graduate program.
 In the Los Baños campus, a separate Graduate School administers the graduate programs in agriculture, forestry, the basic sciences, mathematics and statistics, development economics and management, agrarian studies and human ecology.
 The College of Public Health at the Manila campus has a collaboration with Boston University School of Public Health.
-This program allows students from Boston University to do a semester of coursework at U.P.
-Manila as well as an international field practicum in the Philippines.
+This program allows students from Boston University to do a semester of coursework at UP Manila as well as an international field practicum in the Philippines.
 The university has 4,571 faculty, trained locally and abroad with 36% having graduate degrees.
 The university is one of the three universities in the Philippines affiliated with the ASEAN University Network, and the only Philippine university to be affiliated with the ASEAN-European University Network and the Association of Pacific Rim Universities.

 Budget

 The university has the highest financial endowment of all educational institutions in the Philippines.
-In 2008, the entire U.P.
-System received a financial subsidy from the national government of ₱ 5.7 billion.
+In 2008, the entire UP System received a financial subsidy from the national government of ₱ 5.7 billion.
 The total expenditure for the same year, however, is ₱ 7.2 billion, or approximately ₱ 135,000 per student.
 State universities and colleges have continually experienced budget cuts over the years.
 In 2019, the university requested a ₱44.9 billion budget but only received ₱15.5 billion for its budget, with an additional ₱1.5 billion for operational and equipment expenses.
 The Philippine General Hospital, the most affected unit of the UP System, received an insufficient budget of P2.92 billion, with only P155 million out of the requested P1.6 billion allocated for infrastructure and capital outlays.

+The UP System will receive the largest proposed allocation among state universities under the 2026 National Expenditure Program, with ₱25.82 billion dedicated mainly to personnel and operational expenses and infrastructure upgrades.
+Other state universities such as PUP, CLSU, Benguet State University, and Central Mindanao University also get significant funding.